jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 which is not a member of the set cannot be cut when markup is added.

 In cases where markup overlaps element-borders, it is unavoidable to decide which element will be divided and which not.
-It is a general limitation of tree strcutures that they do not allow overlapping hierarchies.
-In this particular example, it would most probably be more reasonable to keep the <location>-element intact, because locatons should probably be recognisable as units, while this does not really seem to matter for a foreign language annotation.
+It is a general limitation of tree structures that they do not allow overlapping hierarchies.
+In this particular example, it would most probably be more reasonable to keep the <location>-element intact, because locations should probably be recognizable as units, while this does not really seem to matter for a foreign language annotation.

 The case may arise, though, where you cannot avoid splitting elements that form